-Payment for Holidays

-Nonexempt employees are entitled to receive payment for eleven holidays per year when they are in "paid status" during any portion of their shift immediately preceding the holiday.
-In addition, a nonexempt employee who works on a holiday is entitled to earn time and one-half cash payment or time and one-half compensatory time for the hours worked on the holiday.
+Payment for Holidays - Nonexempt employees are entitled to receive payment for eleven holidays per year when they are in "paid status" during any portion of their shift immediately preceding the holiday.
+In addition, a nonexempt employee who works on a holiday is entitled to earn straight time cash payment for the hours worked on the holiday.
 Exempt employees who work on a holiday do not receive additional compensation, but may have their schedule adjusted during the week in which the holiday occurs or in a subsequent week to recognize the holiday or additional time worked.
 (NRS 236.015, NAC 284.255-284.257)

-Call Back Pay

-If you are eligible per subsections 1 and 2 of NAC 284.214, you will be credited with two hours of call back pay at the rate of time and one-half.
+Call Back Pay - If you are eligible per subsections 1 and 2 of NAC 284.214, you will be credited with two hours of call back pay at the rate of time and one-half.
 For each additional hour that you work after the two hours for which you are paid call back pay, you will be paid overtime at the rate of time and one-half.

-Shift Differential

-Shift differential is an adjustment in pay equivalent to an additional 5 percent of an employee's normal rate of pay.
-To qualify, a nonexempt employee must work in a unit requiring multiple shifts in a 24-hour period and be assigned to a period of work of at least 8 hours, of which at least 4 hours fall between 6:00 p.m. and 7:00 a.m.
+Shift Differential - Shift differential is an adjustment in pay equivalent to an additional 5 percent of an employee's normal rate of pay.
+To qualify, a nonexempt employee must work in a unit requiring multiple shifts in a 24-hour period and be assigned to a period of work of at least 8 hours, of which at least 4 hours fall between the times specified in regulation.
 Employees working a qualifying shift that is reduced due to daylight savings time will still receive shift differential pay for that shift.
 (NAC 284.210)

-Standby Pay

-If you are a nonexempt employee, you are entitled to receive additional pay or equivalent compensatory time off, at the rate of 5 percent of your normal compensation, for every hour you are in standby status.
+Standby Pay - If you are a nonexempt employee, you are entitled to receive additional pay at the rate of 5 percent of your normal compensation, for every hour you are in standby status.
 You are in standby status when you are directed to remain available to work and prepared to work if the need arises.
 You cease to be on standby status and must be compensated for actual hours worked when you begin the performance of your duties after receiving notice to return to work.
 (NAC 284.218)

-Per Diem and Travel

-Many State employees must travel in connection with official duties.
+Per Diem and Travel - Many state employees must travel in connection with official duties.
 If you travel on official business, you will receive an allowance for meals and lodging.
-If you have been employed by the State for at least six months, a State sponsored credit card may be issued for use in covering travel advances and expenses.
+If you have been employed by the State for at least six months, a state sponsored credit card may be issued for use in covering travel advances and expenses.
 Each agency head is responsible for establishing agency rules concerning hours during which an employee will be allowed to claim meals.
 Travel should be made by the least expensive method available.
 (NAC 284.258, SAM 0204.0-0234.0)

-Use of Private Automobiles

-If, in the course of official duties, you are directed by your agency to use your own personal vehicle, reimbursement will be made at the current rate authorized by the State Department of Administration and published in the State Administrative Manual.
+Use of Private Automobiles - If, in the course of official duties, you are directed by your agency to use your own personal vehicle, reimbursement will be made at the current rate authorized by the State Department of Administration and published in the State Administrative Manual.
 This rate is adjusted periodically to reflect the allowable federal rate.
-If you prefer to use your private automobile for personal convenience when conducting State business, you may receive one-half of the authorized rate.
+If you prefer to use your private automobile for personal convenience when conducting state business, you may receive one-half of the authorized rate.
 (SAM 0212.5-0212.6, 0214.6-0214.7)